 You will notice that the premium increase with age.

-Tobacco users pay higher premium than nonsmokers depending on the type of policy applied for.
-Burial insurance has level premiums or fixed premium so it will not increase over the years.
+Tobacco users pay higher premiums than nonsmokers, depending on the type of policy applied.
+Burial insurance has level premiums or fixed premiums, so it will not increase over the years.

 You have lifetime coverage, but don’t let the policy lapse due to non-payment.

 This means that you won’t need to submit a blood and urine sample.
 This is particularly helpful for those who fear needles and those who have certain health-related conditions.

-You will be asked specific questions on the application for final expense insurance coverage.
+You will be asked specific questions about the final expense insurance coverage application.

 The insurance company will want to know information like: